 An IEP or 504 Plan provides evidence of the need for academic accommodations and can be included as a supplement to a comprehensive assessment of tests.
 Additional documentation will need to be provided to support the IEP or 504 plans.

-If you are not sure if you qualify for disability services, you should contact the Disability Services Counselor at your designated campus.
-At that time, your needs will be discussed and, if documentation is needed, diagnostic resources and services will be explored with the Disability Services Counselor.
+If you are not sure if you qualify for accommodations, you should contact the Accessibility Services Counselor at your designated campus.
+At that time, your needs will be discussed and, if documentation is needed, diagnostic resources and services will be explored with the Accessibility Services Counselor.

-Disability Services provides accommodations and services in the academic setting.
-Services related to personal care are the responsibility of the student, which includes ownership of equipment such as a wheelchair.
+Accessibility Services provides accommodations and services in the academic setting.
+Services related to personal care are the responsibility of the student, which includes ownership of equipment such as a wheelchair or personal aids.

 No, you do not have to apply for accommodations to bring a service animal on campus.
-It would be greatly appreciated if you could provide Disability Services with a courtesy notice that you do have a service animal.
-You may also benefit from other accommodations and/or services that Disability Services can provide.
+It would be greatly appreciated if you could provide Accessibility Services with a courtesy notice that you do have a service animal.
+You may also benefit from other accommodations and/or services that Accessibility Services can provide.
 All service animals must be certified.